-Ensuring that the Company has adequate internal financial and accounting controls and procedures in place so that it can produce accurate financial statements on a timely basis is a costly and time-consuming effort that needs to be evaluated frequently.
-In connection with the audit of the Company's consolidated financial statements for the fiscal year ended January 31, 2020, management has identified a material weakness in the Company's internal control over financial reporting.
-It had also found a different material weakness in the Company's internal control over financial reporting in connection with the Company's consolidated financial statements for the fiscal year ended January 31, 2019, which has been remediated.
+Ensuring that the Company has adequate internal financial and accounting controls and procedures in place so that it can produce accurate financial statements on a timely basis is a costly and timeconsuming effort that needs to be evaluated frequently.
+In connection with the audit of the Company's consolidated financial statements for the fiscal year ended January 31, 2021, management has identified a material weakness in the Company's internal control over financial reporting.
 If the Company fails to correct any material weakness in its internal controls, or having corrected such material weakness, thereafter fails to maintain the adequacy of its internal controls, the Company may be unable to report its financial results accurately, which could increase operating costs and harm its business, including investors' perception of its business and the price of its subordinate voting shares.
 The actions that the Company has taken in the past and plans to take to remediate a material weakness are subject to continued management review supported by confirmation and testing, as well as Audit Committee oversight.
 While management expects changes will be made including in its IT systems and infrastructures enabling it to fully remediate such material weakness, it cannot assure that it will be able to do so in a timely manner.
 Any continued or future failure to maintain adequate internal controls over financial reporting could materially adversely affect the Company's business, results of operations or financial condition.